lulle2007200/SwitchSDSetup/README.md

 If the path contains spaces, put it in double quotes.
 If you dont provide this option, the script will ask you, wether or to add partitions for L4T Ubuntu.

-### --f [value]
-Value can be
-- a path to a zip file.
-The content of the provided zip file will get copied to the data partition (hos_data) automatically.
-Use --f [value] multiple times to add more than one zip file.

 ### --cfw
 Installs Atmosphere CFW.